(also known as an EDS NOTE or “Trash Line“)

 What about country-only slugs, such as AFGHANISTAN/ or company-only slugs, such as FACEBOOK/ ?

 All slugs must have at least two words.
-Usually a geographic identifier like a country name or well known city name plus a subject category works best.
-Text and visuals should not use single country-name or company-name slugs.
-The problem with using single word packaging slugs is that if there is a second story the same day or in the next few days on a completely different subject about that country or company, then any visuals attached to the first slug will transfer to the next story even though they are not related.
+Usually a geographic identifier like a country name or well known state or city name OR a company name OR personal name PLUS a subject category works best.
+The problem with using single word packaging slugs is that if there is a second story the same day or in the next few days on a completely different subject about that country or company, then any visuals attached to one story will transfer to the other story even though they are not related.
 Also, editorial systems for many media customers cannot manage one-word slugs.
 So add a second word that describes the story more clearly. e.g. AFGHANISTAN-KARZAI/